TutorialDoctor/Pythonista-Projects/Projects/UI/Quiz/readme.md

 A base for a quiz app.
 Trying to follow the MVC architecture to create a full app.
-I don't know how to store the data yet.
+I don't know how to best store the data yet.

 ![](images/screen.png)